finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 api_instance = lusid.AggregationApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the portfolio
 code = 'code_example' # str | The code of the portfolio
-request = lusid.CreateRecipeRequest() # CreateRecipeRequest | The request specifying the parameters for creating the recipe (optional)
+request = lusid.CreateRecipeRequest() # CreateRecipeRequest | The request specifying the parameters of the aggregation (optional)

 try:
     # [EXPERIMENTAL] Generates a recipe sufficient to perform valuations for the given portfolio.